-The previous chapter already used other types of operators.
-It contained the statement %games{\$p1}++;.
-The postcircumfix operator {...} occurs after (the post) a term, and consists of two symbols (an opening and a closing curly bracket) which enclose (circumfix) another term.
-After this postcircumfix operator is an ordinary postfix operator with name ++, which increments the value it qualifies.
-You may not use whitespace between a term and its postfix or postcircumfix operators.
+The previous chapter already used other types of operators, too.
+It contained the statement %games{\$p1}++; which uses the postcircumfix operator {...}.
+It stands behind (post) a term, and consists of two symbols (an opening and a closing curly bracket) which enclose (circumfix) another term.
+Behind this postcircumfix operator is an ordinary postfix operator with name ++, which increments the value it qualifies.
+No whitespace is allowed between a term and its postfix or postcircumfix operators.

-Another operator type is the prefix operator, which occurs before a term.
+Yet another operator type is the prefix operator, which stands in front of a term.
 An example is the - operator, which negates the following numeric value, as in my x = -4.

-The - operator can also mean subtraction, so say 5 - 4 will print a 1.
+But the - operator can also mean subtraction, so say 5-4 will print a 1.
 To distinguish the prefix operator - from the infix operator -, the Perl 6 parser always keeps track of whether it expects an infix operator or a term.
-A term can have zero or more prefix operators, so you can actually write say 4 + -5.
-After the + (an infix operator), the compiler expects a term, so as to interpret the - as a prefix operator to the term 5.
+A term can have zero or more prefix operators, so you can actually write say 4+-5.
+After the + (an infix operator), the compiler expects a term, thus the - is interpreted as a prefix operator to the term 5.

-The next line containing new features is:
+The next line containing new features is

+'''

-my \$label-area-width = 1 + [max] @scores".key".chars;
+my $label-area-width = 1 + [max] @scores".key".chars;

+'''

-It begins harmlessly with a variable declaration my label-area-width and an assignment.
-Next comes a simple numeric addition, $1 + \ldots$ The right side of the + operator is more complicated.
+It begins harmlessly with a variable declaration my \$label-area-width and an assignment to it.
+Next comes a simple numeric addition, 1 + The right side of the + operator is more complicated.

-The infix max operator returns the greater of two values, so 2 max 3 returns 3.
-Square brackets around an infix operator cause Perl to apply the operator to a list element by element. [max] 1, 5, 3, 7 is the same as 1 max 5 max 3 max 7 and evaluates to 7.
+In Perl 6 there is an infix max operator which returns the greater of two values, so 2 max 3 returns 3.
+Square brackets around an infix operator indicate that it is applied to a list piece by piece.
+So [max] 1, 5, 3, 7 is the same as 1 max 5 max 3 max 7 and evaluates to 7.

-Likewise, you can write [+] to get the sum of a list of values, [\] for the product, and [<=] to check if a list is ordered by ascending values.
+Likewise, you can write [+] to get the sum of a list of values, [] for the product, and use [<=] to check if a list is ordered by ascending values.

-Next comes the expression @scores".key".chars.
-Just like @variable.method calls a method on @variable, @array".method calls a method for each item in @array and returns the list of the return values.
+After the [max] you see the expression @scores".key".chars.
+Just like @variable.method calls a method on @variable, @array".method calls a method for each item in @array, and returns the list of the return values.

-" is a hyper operator.
-It is also a Unicode character.
-If your operating system does not make it easy to write it you can also write it using two angle brackets (>>) @scores".key is a list of all the keys of the pair objects in @scores, and @scores".key".chars is a list of the length of all keys in @scores.
+" is called a hyper operator.
+It is a unicode character that can be entered on most computers 1 If your operating system does not make it easy to write it you can also write it using two angle brackets (>>).

+So @scores".key is a list of all the keys of the pair objects in @scores, and @scores".key".chars is a list of the length of all keys in @scores.

 The expression [max] @scores".key".chars gives the largest of these values.
-It is the same as:
+It is the same as

-@scores[0].key.chars
+'''

+gscores[0].key.chars

 max @scores[1].key.chars

 max @scores[2].key.chars

 max ...

+'''

-These circumfix square brackets are the reduction meta operator, which transforms the enclosed infix operator into an operator that expects a list (a listop), and carries out the operation between each two consecutive list items.
+The square brackets are called the reduction meta operator: it transforms the enclosed infix operator into an operator that expects a list (a listop), and carries out the operation between each two consecutive list items.